Practical Joke (horse): 2017: three-year-old season

 Practical Joke began the year as one of the top-ranked colts for the 2017 Kentucky Derby, although concerns were expressed about the lack of stamina influences in his pedigree.
 He made his first start of 2017 in the Fountain of Youth Stakes on March 4 at Gulfstream Park.
 After settling in the middle of the pack during the early running, Practical Joke moved to the lead around the far turn but was passed in the stretch by Gunnevera.
 Brown was happy with the performance, believing Practical Joke needed the race.

 Practical Joke made his next start in the Blue Grass Stakes on April 8 at Keeneland racetrack.
-He made a sustained drive down the stretch and finished just three-quarters of a length behind longshot Irap, with highly regarded McCraken three lengths behind in third.
+He made a sustained drive down the stretch and finished three-quarters of a length behind longshot Irap, with highly regarded McCraken three lengths behind in third.
 Despite concerns over Practical Joke's stamina, Brown was cautiously optimistic about the colt's prospects in the Derby.
 "Maybe this is a year that we want to take a shot because we have a horse that has the points [earned in the 2017 Road to the Kentucky Derby], and he did sustain his run."

 The Kentucky Derby was held on May 6 over a wet-fast track at Churchill Downs.
-Practical Joke drew post position 19 but Rosario was able to guide him over to the rail to save ground around the first turn.
+Practical Joke drew post position 19, and Rosario guided him over to the rail to save ground around the first turn.
 In the final turn, Practical Joke moved to the outside and made a strong run to advance to fourth in mid-stretch before tiring slightly and finishing fifth.
 Brown was pleased by the effort, saying, "He got a great trip from that post...He's a very fine racehorse.
 He just can't go that far.
 But he was fighting and trying."

-Brown gave the colt a layoff then entered him in the Dwyer Stakes at Belmont Park on July 8 where he was made the 4-5 favorite.
-Practical Joke rated in fourth behind the early pacemakers, but was trapped on the inside as they entered the stretch.
-Swung wide by Rosario, he finally found racing room and quickly pulled away to win by two lengths.
+Brown gave the colt a layoff, then entered him in the Dwyer Stakes at Belmont Park on July 8, where he was made the 4-5 favorite.
+Practical Joke rated in fourth behind the early pacemakers but was trapped on the inside as they entered the stretch.
+Swung wide by Rosario, he found racing room and quickly pulled away to win by two lengths.
 Brown was pleased.
 "He really ran well today.
 I certainly think it's the best race he's ever won."